 However, these days you couldn’t get me to eat a traditional grain laden granola bar no matter how much you tried.

-Most of what is out on the market when it comes to granola is loaded with sugar and grains.
+Most of what is out on the market when it comes to granola are loaded with sugar and grains.
 Both of which I no longer allow into my diet.

 Do you know that the average granola bar has over 50 grams of carbs?
 Hello, that’s double my keto allowance of carbs per day!